State Taxes on Social Security Benefits

 Planning Strategies

 If you live in a state with income-based exemptions, keeping your AGI below the threshold can eliminate your state tax on Social Security.
-Strategies include timing IRA withdrawals, spreading Roth conversions across multiple years, and harvesting capital losses to offset gains.
+Timing IRA withdrawals, spreading Roth conversions across multiple years, and harvesting capital losses can all help.
+Roth conversions are worth a special mention: Roth distributions aren't included in AGI, so converting before retirement increases your income now but can keep your AGI below exemption thresholds later.
+That's especially useful in states like Connecticut, New Mexico, and Vermont with clear AGI cutoffs.

 ProjectionLab